mammad2c/mmd-react-ssr/README.md

 you can see example in `screens/Projects.jsx`

 #### Steps:
-1- add a `static async getInitialData` to component. example:
+1- add a `static async getInitialData` to a route component. example:
 ```
 static async getInitialData({ match, req, res }) {
     const api = await axios.get('https://jsonplaceholder.typicode.com/users');